Thoughts on Generative AI

 People tend to get emotional when criticising AI.
 I understand.
 I agree.
 But for me, it’s also practical:

-The best it is for artists, is a useful tool - if you can overlook the risk of using stolen data.
-But there's no clear roadmap for it becoming more than this, and plenty of pushback when audiences spot AI generated pieces.
+• The best it is for artists, is a useful tool.
+But there's no clear roadmap for it becoming more than this, which is actually pretty exciting.
+We get to keep our jobs and enjoy new technology.